TheMushrr00m/ElixirGhost/talk.md

 This isn't the case.
 Variables only point to data.
 You can change these pointers.
-Doing so allocates a new location in memory, stores a new value there, and points the variable to that location. {animated diagram} [How is this different from OO?
-Can you change the data in-place in OO?]
+Doing so allocates a new location in memory, stores a new value there, and points the variable to that location. {animated diagram}

+This became a theme I noticed.
+In practice, FP can be very similar to imperative languages, or at least in languages that aren't necessarily known as FP languages.
+This is in part because imperative languages (such as Ruby) have borrowed ideas from FP.
+[10, 10b] Thanks to this, you can get your feet wet in FP, in a language you already use!

 - Benefits